Flight history of Canadarm

 Shuttle Mission STS-117 is the continuation of assembly operations that features more work on the Station's solar arrays.
 The crew also installs a new truss segment.
 The Canadarm is used to take a closer look at an area of an insulation blanket.
 Later it is fitted with its Inspection Boom to survey the heat shield on Atlantis' wings and nose cap.

-Space Shuttle Endeavour's STS-118 mission is the 22nd shuttle flight to the International Space Station.
+Space Shuttle Endeavour's STS-118 mission is the 22nd shuttle flight to the ISS.
 For Canada, it is an exceptional mission as Canadian astronaut Dave Williams performs three spacewalks, setting a Canadian record by spending over 19 hours outside the Space Station.
 Of note, Canadarm is outfitted with its Inspection Boom to survey the exterior of the Shuttle.
 On flight day 3, the Canadarm is used to perform a handover of the S5 truss segment with Canadarm2.
 Another handover is performed on flight day 7, as the Canadarm passes the External Stowage Platform 3 over to Canadarm2.
 Finally, the Canadarm performs another scan of the Shuttle using the Inspection Boom before landing.

 The STS-122 Shuttle Mission saw the delivery and installation of the European Space Agency's Columbus Laboratory.
 The Canadarm lifts the laboratory out of its payload bay and moves it to the starboard side of the Station.
 Columbus is eventually activated and outfitted with experiment racks during the mission.
 The Inspection Boom is again employed to scan the exterior of the Shuttle.